 - Make sure your cream cheese and eggs are at room temperature before making the batter.
 The cream cheese must be softened, because it will be lumpy and difficult to beat into batter while cold.

 - Use a springform pan.
 This is my favorite springform pan, it hasn't ever failed.

 - Beat everything well to ensure no lumps, but don't go wild.
 Add the eggs at the very end and do not beat them too much, just until they are just combined.
 Eggs can hold air, and air will crack your cake.

-- Dollop about ½ tsp drops of coulis and swirl it with a chopstick gently, barely going into the cheesecake.
+- Dollop about ½ teaspoon drops of coulis and swirl it with a chopstick gently, barely going into the cheesecake.
 If you swirl too deep, you will cause cracking.

 - Low temperature is key to no cracks.
 I said 300 degrees F (150 degrees C), I mean it.